nimobeeren/dressme/README.md

 pnpm run dev
 ```

 The client will be available at `http://localhost:5173`.
-After making a request to the client, the API will start and be available at `http://localhost:8000`.
+After making an (authenticated) request to the client, the API will start and be available at `http://localhost:8000`.

 #### Viewing API Logs